"If one had but a single glance to give the world, one should gaze on Istanbul." Alphonse de Lamartine

 We visited in March/April and it was cold, and often rainy - but we still loved it.

-This is a large palace that was one of the main residences of the Ottoman rulers for almost 400 years.
-It contains some of the rarest Islamic artefacts in the world.
+Once the main residence and administrative headquarters of the Ottoman sultans, Topkapi Palace is now a museum that houses an extensive collection of some of the rarest Islamic artefacts in the world.
+The palace grounds offer beautiful views of the Bosphorus, and the lavish interiors are a peek into the opulence of a bygone era.
 We hired audio guides and did a self-guided tour.
 Unfortunately, we couldn't take photos inside.

 Topkapi Palace